sergeyklay/cpp-project-template/docs/GettingStarted.md

 $ brew install cmake
 ```

-To use Ninja CMake's generator you will need to install `ninja-build`:
+To use Ninja CMake's generator you will need to install Ninja:

 ```shell script
 # Arch Linux